Designations Congruent with Things: Chapter 22

 “Are you kidding me?”
 Newton replies.

-Hermann glances laterally at him and then back at the road.
+Hermann glances at him, then back at the road.

-“First of all, the question you answered was not the one I asked.
+“First of all, the question you answered wasn’t the one I asked.
 Second of all, never talk about my heart rate again,” Newt says.
 “Got it, Caropticon?”

 The car chirps.